fbpx

 What about using peppermint oil for hair growth?
 As noted above, peppermint essential oil is sometimes used to prevent hair loss and promote hair growth.
 But what is the reasoning behind its use?

-We know from previous studies that balding scalps tend to have 2.6 x less subcutaneous blood supply compared to non-badling controls.
+We know from previous studies that balding scalps tend to have 2.6 x less subcutaneous blood supply compared to non-balding controls.
 Moreover, several blood-pressure-lowering medications – such as minoxidil, diaoxide, and pinacidil – have been shown to improve androgenic alopecia – one of the world’s most common hair loss disorders.

 These findings implicate reduced blood supply as a potential contributor to pattern hair loss.
 And while it’s still debated just how much the reductions to blood flow are a cause or consequence of androgenic alopecia, there may be a therapeutic benefit to improving blood, oxygen, and nutrient levels to balding hair follicles.